Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Introduction

+There already exists a line of works (\cite{lyu2019sdrl}; \cite{illanes2020symbolic}; \cite{icarte2022reward}) that let the user specify task-related information to an RL agent in symbolic terms.
+Unfortunately, these works assume that all concepts relevant to the task information are already known, i.e., the grounding of each of these concepts is available.
+However, since each user's preference can be unique, their preference could involve concepts that are not present in the agent's vocabulary.
+In this work, we propose an AI system named \textit{PRESCA} (PREference Specification through Concept Acquisition) that maintains a symbolic interface made of concepts that the user can use to specify their preferences to the agent.
+If the concept that is relevant to the user's preference is missing from the interface, then \textit{PRESCA} will try to learn this concept online.
+Subsequently, the concept is also added to the interface to support preference specifications by future users.
+Thus, the cost of learning the concept gets amortized when future users make use of the concept.
+Once the preference has been specified, \textit{PRESCA} uses it to train the agent to align with the user's preferences.
 The focus of this work, will be to propose a method that allows us to learn human concepts effectively.
-A simple way for the system to learn a concept, may be to learn a grounding from the concept to system states.
-One could in theory learn these groundings from a set of positive and negative examples of the concept.
-Obtaining these examples, however, is a challenging problem as there is no clear way for the user to generate these examples.
-One method to obtain these examples is for the system to present the user with states as queries and ask them whether the concept is present in each state.
-A naive strategy to generate these queries could be to randomly sample states from the environment.
-However, if the positive examples are too sparse in the state space, then this strategy would lead to a large number of queries.
+A simple way for the system to learn a concept is to learn a grounding from the concept to system states.
+One could learn these groundings from a set of positive and negative examples of the concept.
+Obtaining these examples is a challenging problem as there is no clear way for the user to generate these examples.
+One way to obtain these examples is for the system to present the user with states and ask them whether the concept is present in each state.
+A naive way to generate these queries could be to randomly sample states from the environment.
+However, if the positive examples are sparse in the state space, then this strategy would lead to a possibly large number of queries.